cedarcode/devise-webauthn/README.md

 2. Browser shows available passkeys.
 3. User selects a passkey and verifies with their [authenticator](https://www.w3.org/TR/webauthn-3/#webauthn-authenticator).
 4. The server verifies the response and signs in the user.

+### Two-Factor Authentication (2FA) with WebAuthn

+#### Adding Security Keys for 2FA
+Signed-in users can add security keys by visiting `/users/second_factor_webauthn_credentials/new`.

+#### 2FA Sign In with Security Keys
+When a user that has 2FA enabled (i.e., has registered passkeys or security keys) visits `/users/sign_in`, after entering their primary credentials (e.g., email and password), they will be prompted to complete the second factor authentication using WebAuthn.
+The authentication flow is handled by `WebauthnTwoFactorAuthenticatable` strategy.

+The two factor authentication flow with WebAuthn works as follows:
+1. User enters their primary credentials (e.g., email and password) and submits the form.
+2. If the user has 2FA enabled, they are redirected to a second factor authentication page.
+3. User clicks "Use security key", starting a WebAuthn authentication ceremony.
+4. Browser shows available credentials (which can be both passkeys and security keys).
+5. User selects a credential and verifies with their [authenticator](https://www.w3.org/TR/webauthn-3/#webauthn-authenticator).
+6. The server verifies the response and signs in the user.

 ## Customization